 , insulin resistance) [14–16]

-In this Turkish population-based study, we have shown that while there were significant differences in ER, PR, HER2, and triple-negative receptor statuses between pre- and post-menopausal groups, no difference was found regarding these markers between obese and non-obese patients within each group except in triple-negative receptor status in postmenopausal patients.
+In this study focused on a Turkish population, it is demonstrated that there are significant disparities in ER, PR, HER2, and triple-negative receptor statuses between pre- and post-menopausal groups.
+However, within these groups, no difference was observed in these markers between obese and non-obese individuals, except for triple-negative receptor status in postmenopausal patients.

-Likewise, we could not find any difference in 5-year mortality rate between pre- and post-menopausal groups also, between obese and non-obese patients within each group.
+Similarly, we found no differences in the 5-year mortality rates between pre- and post-menopausal groups, or between obese and non-obese patients within each group.

 A recently published review by Jiralerspong et al.